Shopify/quilt/packages/react-html/README.md

 ### Serializers

-These props are useful for more complex applications that want to synchronize redux, apollo, translation, or any other data across the network boundary.
+These props are useful for more complex applications that want to synchronize Redux, Apollo, translation, or any other data across the network boundary.
 These props are stringified into the DOM using (`@shopify/react-serialize`)[https://github.com/Shopify/quilt/blob/master/packages/react-serialize/README.md].

 **headData**
 Any serializable data that needs to be available from the DOM when the `synchronousScripts` are run.